ehealthsuisse/EPR-by-example/files/Atna.md

 === "_ActiveParticipant_ source"

-    The first _ActiveParticipant_ describes the source participant, which is the one that has sent the transaction.
+    The first _ActiveParticipant_ describes the source participant, which often is the one that has sent the transaction (but not always).
     It has the following content:
     ```xml
     <ActiveParticipant UserID="★user_id" AlternativeUserID="★alt_user_id" NetworkAccessPointID="★nap_id" NetworkAccessPointTypeCode="★nap_type" UserIsRequest="true">